What is Speech-Language Pathology? Complete Guide & Benefits

 A doctoral degree is not required to practice speech therapy in the United States.

-Admissions prerequisites for these programs vary, but, like most healthcare professional schools, an undergraduate background in math and science is required.
+Admissions prerequisites for these programs vary, but, like most healthcare professional schools, an undergraduate background in statistics and science is required.

 Many programs also prioritize candidates who have a number of supervised hours observing clinicians in the workplace.

-These programs provide a foundational knowledge of biology and math in addition to providing opportunities for clinical observation, preparing you to succeed in speech therapy school.
+These programs provide a foundational knowledge of biology and social science in addition to providing opportunities for clinical observation, preparing you to succeed in speech therapy school.

 Pacific also offers a minor in Communication Sciences and Disorders which places students on the path to either audiology or speech therapy professional school.